What are prelims for your book? And why are they important?

 My top tip if you’re self-publishing is to check how prelims are laid out in any books you’re reading, especially books published in the same genre as the book you’re writing.
 This will give you guidance on what your readers will expect to see.

-Essential prelims
+Essential prelims for fiction and non-fiction

 Title page